Scheiße (song)

 "Scheiße" (German for "shit") is a song by American singer Lady Gaga from her second studio album, Born This Way (2011).
-The song was written and produced by Lady Gaga and Nadir "RedOne" Khayat, and was recorded in Europe on the tour bus during the Monster Ball Tour.
+The song was written and produced by Lady Gaga and RedOne.
+It was recorded in Europe on the tour bus during the Monster Ball Tour.
 "Scheiße" was first introduced as a remix during a Thierry Mugler fashion show held on January 19, 2011.
 A dance-pop song with heavy, pounding synths, it also has a fast techno beat with electroclash and Eurodisco influences.
 Gaga speaks the first verse and parts of the chorus of the song in faux-German, as the name of the song is German.
 The lyrics have a feminist tone, speaking of female empowerment.

 The song received positive reviews from contemporary critics, who complimented its heavy dance beat and catchy chorus, despite criticizing the faux-German lyrics and Gaga's accent.
 The song charted on the South Korean Gaon Music Chart and US Billboard dance charts, as well as entering the component charts in Canada, Germany, and the United States.
-"Scheiße" was performed in Gaga's concert tours Born This Way Ball (2012–2013), Joanne World Tour (2017–2018) and Las Vegas residency Enigma (2018–2020).
-It was also the opening number of her 2017 Coachella performance.
+"Scheiße" was performed during many of Gaga's tours and other concerts, often featuring elaborate choreography and costumes.

 Background

 The song was written and produced by Lady Gaga and RedOne.
-The song was originally recorded on the Tour Bus in Europe in 2010, and was later remixed at Larrabee Sound Studios in North Hollywood, California by Trevor Muzzy.
+It was originally recorded on a tour bus in Europe in 2010, and was later remixed at Larrabee Sound Studios in North Hollywood, California by Trevor Muzzy.
 Gaga said that the song was inspired after a night of partying at the Laboratory nightclub in Berlin, Germany.
 The next day, she wrote "Scheiße", stating that she "meant [the song] like 'shit, it's good.'
 But I also meant it the other way; because this song is really about wanting to be a strong female without all the bullshit that comes along with.
 Anything that gets in your way from being brave.
 It's not the only word I know, I just like that word.
 It's sexy."

 "Scheiße" was first introduced in a Thierry Mugler fashion show held on January 19, 2011 as a remix; the fashion show also featured Gaga on the runway.
 It featured a thumping dance beat with snippets of German words.
 The remix ended with the lyrics, "I'll take you out tonight/say whatever you like."
 On January 20, 2011, Mugler's creative director Nicola Formichetti premiered a short film featuring a remix of the song.
 Gaga commented on her website, Littlemonsters.com, that she wanted to release "Scheiße" as a single but her label did not want her to put it out.
 "Scheiße" was released as part of Gaga's second studio album, Born This Way, on May 23, 2011.